Wimbledon 2022: Elena Rybakina tunes out all the noise to clinch first Grand Slam title

 Jabeur would get another chance in the fourth game as she got three breakpoint opportunities but errors began creeping into the Tunisian’s game.
 The backhand slices were no longer finding their mark and the drop shots became predictable.

 Even as Rybakina began serving with greater accuracy, Jabeur laboured with her service games.
-Her first serve percentage dropped from 75 per cent in the first to 57 per cent and 32 per cent in the second and third set respectively.
+Her first serve percentage dropped from 75% in the first to 57% and 32% in the second and third set respectively.
 The Tunisian made life difficult for herself by not challenging incorrect faults called on her.

-Coming into the semifinals, Jabeur had won a tournament-best 63 per cent of points on her second serve.
+Coming into the semifinals, Jabeur had won a tournament-best 63% of points on her second serve.
 In the final however, Rybakina feasted on the Tunisian’s timid second serves.
 Jabeur won just 12 out of 28 points on her second serve in the second and third sets as Rybakina targeted her backhand.

 The Kazakh broke again and levelled the match by winning the second set 6-2.